Synaptic149/Synaptic149/README.md

 ### Hello!

-I'm ISTP-T, I'm in high school and my pronouns are he/him.
+I'm ISFP-T, I'm in high school and my pronouns are he/him.

 You can find my other profiles at https://synaptic149.carrd.co/